 This means that if coffee of similar quality would be grown in a country with lower wages, you would be able to buy the beans for less.
 However, given the high demand and excellent reputation of Kona Coffee, it is safe to say that despite the high price, the quality is worth the price!

-Three other great coffees from the Big Island: Ka’u, Puna, and Hamakua coffee
+4: Three other great (and cheaper!)
+Big Island coffees : Ka’u, Puna, and Hamakua coffee

-The following coffees do not have the rich history, outstanding marketing and good public relations as Kona coffee has.
-This means they are not as well know and thus much more affordable.
+The following coffees do not have the rich history, outstanding marketing, or good public relations, as Kona coffee has.
+This means they are not as well know and thus (much) more affordable.
 Especially if you are planning to take some Hawaiian coffee home as a gift, consider getting some of these coffees.
 You can typically find these beans at farmers markets (in Kona, Volcano, Waimea or Hilo), in local retail stores, or online.

 Ka’u coffee has a floral bouquet, a distinctive aroma, and a very smooth taste, and is an ‘up and coming’ coffee on Hawaii.
 For the last years, Ka’u Coffee gained top ten placing in tasting competitions at the world’s largest coffee gathering: the Specialty Coffee Association of America Convention.

-If you are curious about these Hawaiian beans but not on the islands, you can also order them online at the website of the Kau Coffee Mill.
+If you are curious about these Hawaiian beans but not on the islands, you can also order them online for example at the websites of the Kau Coffee Mill and the Silver Cloud coffee farm.
 There is even a special Ka’u coffee festival in the Big Island organized every may.
 You can find the exact date and an event calendar at the event website.

 Coffee and the Puna district are no strangers to each other.
 In the mid-1800’s, there were 6000 acres of coffee being grown in the Puna district.
 With the rise of sugar cane the coffee disappeared from Puna, but now coffee is on the rise again.
 Currently, there are more than 125 acres where coffee is grown in Puna.
 Puna coffee is an outstanding coffee with a full body, heavy, with nutty overtones, taste.
 It is reminiscent of some finer moccas when roasted to a medium.

 The Hamakua coast is known for its rolling hills and incredible scenic drives.
-It used to be sugar cane country but now slowly is transforming into coffee country.
+The tropical slopes of the Mauna Loa volcano used to be sugar cane country but now, slowly, is transforming into coffee country.
 Most coffee farms on the Hamakua coast are small (on average 5-7 acres) and the berries are hand picked.
-Hamakua coffee has a rich flavor with a chocolaty-smooth finish.
+Hamakua coffee is said to have a rich flavor with a chocolaty-smooth finish (but you are going to have to check this for yourself).

 When shopping around for coffee you will sometimes see the mention of peaberry beans.
 These beans are more expensive than the ‘normal’ coffee beans and taste better according to the experts.
-Why is this?
+Why so?

 Well, to start, a peaberry is a “double” coffee bean.
 Normally coffee beans grow two to a fruit.
 These two beans compete for space and flatten out in the middle, much like the two halves of a peanut.
 In about 5% of all coffee beans only one of the two seeds in the bean is fertilized.
 When this happens this one seed can grow in the whole fruit, and it develops into a larger, rounder bean.